volodymyr-korolchuk/pomodoro-helper/README.md

 # Pomodoro Helper App
-Your companion for efficient study sessions using the Pomodoro Technique.
-This app allows users to set their study and break durations, choose from four colorful themes: Candy, Tomato, Nature, and Stars and make studying at least a bit more fun.
+Your companion for efficient study sessions using **the Pomodoro Technique**.
+This app allows users to set their study session and break durations, choose from four colorful themes: Candy, Tomato, Nature, Stars and make studying a bit more fun.

 ## Features